 From Eleanor Bradshaw's article on making biscuits from scratch.

 - Sift dry ingredients into a bowl.
 Cut in the shortening with a pastry blender, and add the buttermilk, blending quickly, just until dry ingredients are moistened.
 A sticky dough will result.

 - Roll or pat to a 3/4-inch thickness, and cut with a biscuit cutter.
 Repeat with the scraps of dough.
 For soft-sided biscuits, place close together on a lightly greased baking sheet or in a lightly greased cast iron skillet (vegetable cooking spray works just fine).
 For biscuits that are crusty all around, place about an inch apart on a lightly greased baking sheet.

-Bake at 425°F for 15 to 18 minutes, or until golden brown.
+- Bake at 425°F for 15 to 18 minutes, or until golden brown.

 Biscuits baked on a baking sheet will rise higher and brown more evenly than those baked in a pan with sides.

 Lard makes wonderful biscuits and pastries.
 And it may interest you to know that it contains less saturated fat than butter.